Health and Safety Job in Nigeria; Starting and growing a career in HSE.

 These three standards are very important.
-I want you to take some of your time to study about them the more.
+I want you to take some of your time to study them the more.
 If you can understand the standard as a health and safety professional, most of your job would be easy for you.

 In this profession, we keep a lot of documents for reference and auditing purposes.

 Even if you’re working in a place where the management doesn’t subscribe to any of these standards, you can use them in your day to day work to improve your delivery and equally be preparing yourself for better opportunities elsewhere.

 Standard is a just formula that describes the best way people can do things.
 It could be about anything such as making a product or rendering a service.

 For example, the environmental management standard helps to reduce environmental impacts and waste and provides sustainability.

-ISO standards are not meant to be a legally binding document for companies that subscribes to it but it’s just a management tool that organization can use voluntarily on their own.
+ISO standards are not meant to be a legally binding document for companies that subscribes to them but it’s just a management tool that organization can use voluntarily on their own.

-These three standards listed above are closely related to each other because they follow after the Annex L structure.
+These three standards listed above are closely related to each other because they follow the Annex L structure.